“Planning is bringing the future into the present so that you can do something about it now.” ~ Alan Lakein

 When creating an estate plan, what should I consider?

-- What comprises my estate?
+- What assets are part of my estate?
 What do I own?
-What are my assets?

-- If I become incapacitated and unable to care for myself, who should make decisions on my behalf concerning my health and financial welfare?
+- If I am not able to care for myself, who will make decisions on my behalf concerning my health and financial welfare?

 Everyone needs a well-formulated and well-drafted estate plan.
 To learn more about useful and important estate planning tools and techniques, contact the legal team at The Swenson Law Firm.
-We can assist you with all of your estate planning needs.
+We would love to meet with you.